kartverket/skiperator/README.md

 ## SKIPJob reference

 Below you will find a list of all accepted input parameters to the `SKIPJob` custom resource.
 Only types are shown here.
-The fields are documented in the API, see [skipjob_types.go](api/v1alpha1/skipjob_types.go)
+The fields are documented in the API, see [the API](https://pkg.go.dev/github.com/kartverket/skiperator@v1.0.0/api/v1alpha1)

 ```yaml
 apiVersion: skiperator.kartverket.no/v1alpha1